actorapp/actor-bootstrap/docs/server/Database.md

 Open-Source Actor Server edition uses PostgreSQL Database.
 Other databases like Cassandra, Oracle, MySQL, etc are supported in [enterprise edition](https://actor.im/platform/enterprise).

-To setup PostgreSQL, you need to create a database and user with superuser privilegies:
+If you have [PostgreSQL installed](install-psql.md), you need to create a database and user with superuser privilegies:

 ```
 sudo -u postgres createuser -W --superuser <user>